Xenoveritas/bitter-bbcode/compat/Comparison Tables.md

 And some other BBCode-supporting forums that may be tested "sometime in the future":

  * [Vanilla Forums](https://vanillaforums.org/)
- * The Drupal BBCode module does
+ * The Drupal BBCode module
  * Maybe something based on [the PHP bbcode module](http://php.net/manual/en/book.bbcode.php) assuming anyone really uses it

 ## Basic Handling